A Husband Tries to Mess with Texas

 Tami Ayn Gaisford, Richard’s girlfriend, testified that Richard had told her that Nancy died from a rare fatal blood disease — more proof that he was a liar.

 She also shut him off from their joint bank accounts.
-She didn’t appreciate his using $5,900 to buy a ring for Gaisford.
+She didn’t appreciate his using $5,900 of their money to buy a ring for Gaisford.

 In 1990, Nancy had hired a divorce attorney, Mary Henrich, in whom she confided her suspicion that Richard was poisoning her — something she felt too embarrassed to tell police, according to court records from Richard Lyon’s unsuccessful 1994 appeal.

-Nancy planned to move to Washington, D.C., with her daughters after the divorce, a 1991 AP story said.
+Nancy planned to move to Washington, D.C., with her daughters after the divorce, a 1991 AP story reported.

 Ants implicated.
 At the trial, internist Dr. Ali Bagheri noted that Richard was “smiling, joking, and laughing” with hospital staff members during his wife’s emergency room visit.